DEFENSE Critical METAL

 What is the growth potential at Howells Lake?

-Critical One controls roughly 25,000 hectares across about 30 km of priority antimony-gold targets.
-Modern drilling is now testing whether the system continues at depth, along strike, and into new target areas.
+Critical One is now testing whether the system continues along strike, at depth, and into new target areas.

-The project also includes gold upside, including the Slam Gold Zone on the contiguous KCR property.
+The land also carries gold potential, including the Slam Gold Zone on the contiguous KCR property, where historical drilling returned 3.54 g/t Au over 20.4 m.

 How is Critical One positioned to advance Howells Lake?